 Choices at Level 4 are limited because of the need to provide a basic 'toolkit' for linguistic study, which will underpin study at level 5.
 We value language learning extremely highly, and recognise its potential for enabling you to apply your new linguistic skills to a language other than English.
 However, it is known that students are likely to come with different ideas and experiences of previous language learning.
-For this reason, there is some choice in Semester 2, with the opportunity to study a new language at beginners' level, continue to study an existing language at a higher level, or to take the Linguistics module, Multilingualism, 1LL305.
-Language module options vary on an annual basis according to staff availability and demand.
+For this reason, there is some choice in Semester 2, with the opportunity to study British Sign Languageor to take the Linguistics module, Multilingualism, LAL4006M.

 At level 5, a range of learning situations is available to you across a number of modules.
 Some modules are entirely workshop based, while others continue the lecture/seminar approach.
-At this level, you will complete the compulsory module 'Language at Work' where you will be encouraged to consider the skills you have and how these could apply in the workplace.
+At this level, you will complete the compulsory module Language at Work where you will be encouraged to consider the skills you have and how these could apply in the workplace.